-Each sample (one at a time) was attached to a sample holder and installed into an ultrahigh vacuum chamber with a low-voltage retarding-field Mott polarimeter^{30,31}.
+Each sample (one at a time) was attached to a sample holder and installed into an ultrahigh vacuum chamber with a low-voltage retarding-field Mott polarimeter3031.
 A load-locked design necessitated that only a relatively small portion of the apparatus was baked each time a new sample was evaluated.
 The sample loading portion of the vacuum chamber was baked at 250 °C for 24 hours, and allowed to cool to room temperature.
-At typical vacuum pressure of ~10-11 Torr was achieved following the bakeout.
+At typical vacuum pressure of $\sim 10^{-11}$ Torr was achieved following the bakeout.
 After chamber bakeout, the photocathode sample was lowered into position from which electrons could be extracted and delivered to the Mott scattering target.
 The sample was heated to 550 °C to remove adsorbed gas, then cooled to room temperature and activated to achieve a negative electron affinity condition using the standard yo-yo activation procedure32 with cesium and NF3.
 A broadly tunable super-continuum light source (NKT Photonics) provided up to milli-Watts of output power over wavelength range from 500 to 850 nm.
-The wavelength tunable light source emits picosecond pulses: light at low average power ($\sim \mu W$) was used to measure QE and ESP to avoid photoemission in a surface-charge-limited regime^{33,34}.
+The wavelength tunable light source emits picosecond pulses: light at low average power ($\sim \mu W$) was used to measure QE and ESP to avoid photoemission in a surface-charge-limited regime3334.
 Optical waveplates (quarter and halfwave) were used to generate left and right circularly polarized light required to obtain spin polarized electrons.
 The sample holder consisted of a hollow stainless steel tube with thin molybdenum end plate upon which the sample was affixed.
 The sample holder was designed to accommodate a heater, but also served as a cryostat when the heater was removed.
-For these measurements, the sample holder was filled with dry ice (frozen CO2) or liquid nitrogen (LN2).
+For these measurements, the sample holder was filled with dry ice (frozen CO_2) or liquid nitrogen (LN2).
 The substrate remained cold for many hours with just one filling.
-An assessment of the thermal resistance of the sample holder and the radiative heating from the vacuum chamber walls, indicated the substrate temperature was nearly identical to the temperature of the frozen CO2 or LN2.
+A thermal analysis of the sample holder indicated the substrate temperature was nearly identical to the temperature of the frozen CO_2 or LN2.